 Our paper also contains a number of technical innovations.
 First, in the specification of our state-space model we follow the stochastic volatility literature and assume that volatilities evolve according to exponential Gaussian processes that guarantee nonnegativity.
-While the cash flows in our state-space model evolve exogenously, the law of motion of the financial variables is determined endogenously from the economic structure.
 In order to solve the model, we approximate the exponential Gaussian volatility processes by linear Gaussian processes such that the standard analytical solution techniques that have been widely used in the LRR literature can be applied.
 However, the approximation of the exponential volatility process is used only to derive the coefficients in the law of motion of the asset prices.